mitsudome-r/autoware/ros/src/data/packages/vector_map_converter/README.md

 `rosrun vector_map_converter lanelet2vectormap _map_file:=<path to lanelet map> _origin_lat:=<origin for projection>  _origin_lon:=<origin for projection>`<br>
 For sample lanelet map:<br>
 `rosrun vector_map_converter lanelet2vectormap _map_file:=~/catkin_ws/src/vector_map_converter/lanelet2/lanelet2_maps/res/mapping_example.osm _origin_lat:=49.00331750371  _origin_lon:=8.42403027399`

+Origin can be anywhere near your map location.
+For example, you can use lat/lon value of the first point that appears in your osm file.
+Lanelet2 default loader needs an origin to load a map and use the origin to convert it to lat/lon to xyz coordinates at loading time.
+However, the xyz coordinate will be then converted into MGRS coordinate. (x=northing and y=easting within 100km grid of MGRS) Therefore, the origin does not affect the final output of the converter, but user needs to specify it to satisfy the needs of lanelet2 loader.
+(TODO: implement custom projector so that user won't need to set origin in the future.)

 ### Output Files
 - area.csv